erg-lang/erg-lang.org/content/_index.md

 __Flags:__

- - By enabling the `--features` flag, you can change the language in which error messages are displayed:
+ - You can change the language in which error messages are displayed.
-   - `--features japanese`
+   - For example: `--features japanese`.
+Supported languages:
+     - `japanese`
-   - `--features simplified_chinese`
+     - `simplified_chinese`
-   - `--features traditional_chinese`
+     - `traditional_chinese`
  - Debugging mode (for contributors)
    - `--features debug`
+ - See [here](https://github.com/erg-lang/erg/blob/main/.cargo/config.toml) for more flags and abbreviations.